Lodges in Thyolo: A Food Lover's Guide to Where to Sleep & Eat

 Booking The Thyolo House

-If a food-led stay on the Conforzi Estate sounds like the trip you want, the simplest thing is to message us on WhatsApp on +265 884 202 040 or email thethyolohouse@gmail.com.
-Tell us roughly when you'd like to come, how many of you there are, and whether you're combining the stay with the lake or a safari — we can usually suggest the route, the right number of nights, and whether to come for a midweek long lunch or a weekend with the full kitchen.
-Take a look at our boutique rooms if you'd like a sense of the five spaces before you write.
+If a food-led stay in Thyolo sounds like the visit you want, the simplest thing is to message us on WhatsApp on +265 884 202 040 or email thethyolohouse@gmail.com.
+Tell us roughly when you'd like to come, how many of you there are, and whether you're combining the stay with the lake or a safari — we can confirm room, restaurant, pool, garden, and on-site availability.
+Take a look at the boutique rooms if you'd like a sense of the five spaces before you write.